-To better understand the compatibility and applicability limitations of modern CFI solutions on diverse, modern software products, and to identify the coding idioms and features that constitute the greatest barriers to more widespread CFI adoption, Chapter 4 presents CONFIRM (CONtrol-Flow Integrity Relevance Metrics), a new suite of CFI benchmarks designed to exhibit code features most relevant to CFI evaluation.
-Our design of CONFIRM is based on over 25 years of collective experience building and evaluating CFI systems for a variety of architectures, including Linux, Windows, Intel x86/x64, and ARM32, in the Software Languages Security Lab (SL) at The University of Texas at Dallas.
+To better understand the compatibility and applicability limitations of modern CFI solutions on diverse, modern software products, and to identify the coding idioms and features that constitute the greatest barriers to more widespread CFI adoption, we present Con-FIRM (CONtrol-Flow Integrity Relevance Metrics), a new suite of CFI benchmarks designed to exhibit code features most relevant to CFI evaluation.
+Our design of ConFIRM is based on over 25 years of collective experience building and evaluating CFI systems for a variety of architectures, including Linux, Windows, Intel x86/x64, and ARM32 in both academia and industry.
 Each benchmark is designed to exhibit one or more control-flow features that CFI solutions must guard in order to enforce integrity, that are found in a large number of commodity software products, but that pose potential problems for CFI implementations.
-We used CONFIRM to reevaluate 9 publicly available CFI implementations published in the open literature.
-The results show substantial performance differences and trade-offs not revealed by prior CPU-based benchmarking.
-For example, tested CFI implementations exhibit a median overhead of over 70% to secure returns, in contrast with average overheads of about 3% reported in the prior literature for CPU benchmarks; and a new cross-thread stack-smashing attack defeats all tested CFI defenses.